 Coconut water is almost purely water with a high potassium load and fairly low sodium load.
 The amount of potassium is 250 mg per 100 gm, and sodium is 105 mg.
 It also contains about 4 grams of carbohydrates in 100 gm water.
 Different brands will vary slightly though.
 Some have been found to have less sodium than claimed on the label.
 Since most of us take in considerably more sodium than needed (95% of American males get above the tolerable upper intake level, IOM report), this will probably only make a difference for those who have lost a lot of sweat in their workout.
 If you have sweated a lot, you will also need to replace sodium.

 The hydrating ability of coconut water has been compared to sports drinks and water in recent studies.
 The sports drinks, such as Gatorade, and coconut water were slightly better than plain water because the electrolytes allow better absorption of the water.

 The commercial varieties available in many stores now are Zico Coconut Water, O.N.E.
 Coconut Water, Vita Coco Coconut Water, Taste Nirvana Coconut Water, Nature Factor Coconut Water, Amy and Brian Coconut Water, Blue Monkey Coconut Water, Grace Coconut Water, VPX Sports Coco Fit.
-And many brands are available online.
-This is the most popular coconut water at Amazon
+Or many are available online.
+This is the most popular coconut water at Amazon.

 Taste differs among the brands.
 However, each has loyal fans preferring the taste of their favorite brand.
 The only way to find out which taste you prefer is to try the different brands.
 Since they do not use sugar or salt to overwhelm the taste, they each have a unique taste.